Eduardo Bolsonaro: Personal life

 His brothers are Flávio Bolsonaro, a member of the Legislative Assembly of Rio de Janeiro from 2003 to 2019 and currently member of the Federal Senate, and Carlos Bolsonaro, a member of the Rio de Janeiro City Council since 2001.
-He married the psychologist Heloísa Wolf on 25 May 2019, in Santa Tereza, Rio de Janeiro.
-The wedding was an intimate ceremony for 150 guests, including the father of the groom President of the Federative Republic of Brazil Jair Bolsonaro, and First Lady Michelle Bolsonaro, who is the stepmother of the groom.
-She was one of the bridesmaids at the wedding.
-On 10 October 2020 at 5:25 am, Eduardo's first child with Heloísa, a girl the couple named Geórgia Wolf Bolsonaro, was born.
+He married psychologist Heloísa Wolf on 25 May 2019, in a small wedding at Santa Tereza, Rio de Janeiro.
+Bolsonaro's father Jair, who was then president of Brazil, and his stepmother Michelle, attended the ceremony.
+Unlike his father, he speaks fluent English.
+The couple's daughter, Geórgia Wolf Bolsonaro, was born in October 2020.

 Eduardo is a big fan of the band Forfun.

 Electoral results

 Awards

 In 2015, Eduardo Bolsonaro ranked first in the category "Combating Corruption and Organized Crime" of the Focus Awards 2015.
 Bolsonaro had 16,769 votes, more than 10 thousand ahead of the second place.

-In 2017, Eduardo Bolsonaro ranked first in the category of "Best Deputy" of the Focus Awards 2017.
+In 2017, he ranked first in the category of "Best Deputy" of the Focus Awards 2017.
 He had 55,256 votes, almost three times ahead of the second place.